Windows Terminal Recommended Settings

 1. Close all Windows Terminal windows

-2. Open Windows Terminal again
+2. Reopen Windows Terminal

 3. Confirm that PowerShell starts by default (you should see the "PS C:\>" prompt)